 BEFORE: I would rinse out the cartons, tear open and leave them to dry before sending them to the recycling bin.

 AFTER: Why recycle when the cartons can be repurposed?
-I discovered my naked bar, a local natural soap maker, who also accepts empty milk carton donations (Note: doesn’t accept cartons with aluminium foil lining) and reuses them as soap mould!
+I discovered my naked bar, a local natural soap maker, who also accepts empty milk carton donations (Note: doesn’t accept cartons with aluminium foil lining) and reuses them as packaging!

 ++ Metal cans ++

 Canned Bailing mushrooms, condensed milk, evaporated milk, tuna, these are some canned food items we consume at home.
 The frustrating part is always seeing dirty cans inside the recycling bins, contaminating the entire bin with food.

 BEFORE: Rinse, dry, and deposit into recycling bins

 AFTER: Discard; I don’t consume canned food much, now that I no longer recycle metal cans, I will also try to consume even lesser.